 So our advice is guarded about this information (assuming that the answer is not to your advantage, of course).
 You have no legal or moral obligation to share your salary history and though it may seem unreasonable to not provide it, here are a few different answers we think are better alternatives to answering the question directly.

-No, we don't literally think you should repeat yourself.
-But our (belabored) point is to practice.
-Very few people are good at negotiating because very few people practice.
+You should know what a fair salary is for a certain job.
+But very few people are good at negotiating regardless because very few people practice.
 You should enlist the help of your partner, spouse, friends and family (or at a minimum, your mirror).

-Rehearse some of the lines you anticipate using, and say them until you're very comfortable.
+Rehearse this line or the lines you anticipate using, and say them until you're very comfortable.
 Practice will make the awkward moments feel just a bit more comfortable, and we've found that saying numbers aloud really does make the real conversation feel easier.

 These words are taken straight out of Sheryl Sandberg's mouth from her negotiation with Facebook, so you know you're asking for a raise the right way.
 In other words, Sandberg made it a point to emphasize why it was legitimate to be negotiating in the first place.
 This is something that negotiation experts say is particularly important for women who can be socially penalized for asking for more.

 This is the second thing Sandberg made a point to say.
-As a result of the social stigma women can experience when they negotiate, this statement is meant to encourage women to pursue negotiation in a collaborative manner.
+As a result of the social stigma, women can experience when they negotiate, this statement is meant to encourage women to pursue negotiation in a collaborative manner.
 In other words, it may sometimes be helpful to explicitly point out that you don't generally hold a "me against you" mentality.
 Of course, you don't want to give anyone the wrong impression — which is why you should also avoid saying these things during negotiations.

 Sometimes you simply need to acknowledge and diffuse a conversation that's gotten too heated for your liking.
 Saying something like the above can make everyone relax.
 It also acknowledges the fact that negotiation is typically uncomfortable for everyone involved and that it's a short-term issue for the sake of a longer-term equilibrium.